SAP-samples/teched2025-CA163/exercises/TechEd2025_ETDc_Hands-on_Script.md

 ## Search for Alerts

 - Choose the app "Manage Alerts".
 The list should be populated with several recent entries.
-If yours is not in the system yet, give a little time -- generation for these Alerts is triggered by a job every few minutes.
+If yours is not in the system yet, give it a little time -- generation for these Alerts is triggered by a job every few minutes.